This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase.

-When you visit Portland Oregon in the pacific northwest, don’t come looking for endless top tourist attractions and flashing neon lights.
+When you visit Portland Oregon in the pacific northwest, don’t come looking for endless mundane tourist attractions and flashing neon lights.
 You’ll find much more than that!

 The best things to do in Portland Oregon (with kids or without kids) mostly involves strolling the quirky Portland neighborhoods to see what you discover.
 You’ll find fascinating museums, parks, and fantastic places to eat in Portland.

 From some of the country’s best coffee and food, to vintage and boutique stores, graffiti laden walls, and tree covered streets, you’re sure to find an area that suits your vibe.

 Oh, and did I mention the craft beer and cider scene?

-Even though it will be a bit of neighborhood strolling in your Portland itinerary, there are still plenty of fun things to do in Portland Oregon.
+Even though it will be a bit of neighborhood strolling in your Portland itinerary, there are still plenty of fun and unique things to do in Portland Oregon.

 Our kids enjoyed visiting Portland as part of our Oregon road trip, especially after several weeks without any city experiences.
 We were happy to leave the RV in Colombia River Gorge to spend four days in Portland Oregon.

 We’re not big museum people – only if it’s unique and significant to the area, OR, if we feel it’s a good learning opportunity for our homeschool kids.

 We travel in a way that is exciting for kids AND parents, just like on our trip to Seattle.

-I was a little dismayed researching things to do in Portland with kids before our trip and only finding playgrounds, gardens and museums.
-Well this is going to be a boring city!
+I was a little dismayed when researching things to do in Portland with kids before our trip and only finding playgrounds, gardens, and museums.
+Well, this is going to be a boring city!

 Seriously, have you ever seen an excited parent at a playground?
 I mean we don’t deprive our kids of them, but still let’s make it fun for everyone.